-The first Space Quest game, and an awesome beggining to the first Space Quest trilogy is my favourite Sierra game created for the AGI engine by far.
+The first Space Quest game, and an awesome beginning to the first Space Quest trilogy, is my favorite Sierra game created for the AGI engine by far.
 It's really awesome.
-Just as you start the game you realize you've woken up in a janitors room during an invasion of the spaceship Arcadia, you're the only one who has survived, and must escape the ship and gets to know about a quest, the star generator, a device when in the wrong hands can destroy entire galaxies on Arcada had been stolen by evil aliens known as the sariens, and Roger Wilco, must destroy the star generator so that millions of galaxies will be safe, and it's quite good plot.
+Just as you start the game, you realize you've woken up in a janitor's room during an invasion of the spaceship Arcadia.
+You're the only one who has survived and must escape the ship and get to know about a quest.
+The star generator, a device that, in the wrong hands, can destroy entire galaxies on Arcada, had been stolen by evil aliens known as the Sariens.
+Roger Wilco must destroy the star generator so that millions of galaxies will be safe, and it's quite a good plot.
 I really liked the settings in the game.
 Kerona was a cool desert planet, the Sarien ship was awesome, and so on.

 This game has both its excellent things, but on another hand it has some seriously annoying things as well.
 Let's talk about the great stuff first.
 It's a huge improvment over the first two games when looking objectively.
 The story is much deeper and more interesting than in the previous two entries, the setting is very interesting and we actually get a very intimidating villain.
 This one is about the child of King Graham and his wife (don't remember the name) whose son, Alexander got kidnapped as baby by the evil wizard Manannan, as he has brainwashed him into thinking he has a much better life than everyone else and is a slave of him.
 It's quite an interesting plot and Alexander must find out about his true self and who he is, and get back to the land of Daventry, his actual home country.
 However some serious flaws this game has, is that is was just way too hard and complicated at times.
 At some points of the game you will need to use magic formulas and stuff, and you must gather ...more